appsody/website/content/docs/stacks/test.md

 # Testing Stacks

 After you create or update a stack, the next consideration is to test the stack to check that it meets your needs.
-To validate a stack in your local Appsody development environment, use the Appsody CLI validate command.
-Validation performs several operations to ensure every aspect of your stack is tested.
+To validate a stack in your local Appsody development environment, use the stack validate command.
+Stack validation performs several operations (lint, package, init, run, test, build) against the stack and provides a summary of these operations.

+>Packaging the stack does not logically form part of validation, it is included because the tests that are run as part of the stack validate command depend on the stack being packaged.

 ---